Quantum Radio Astronomy: Data Encodings and Quantum Image Processing: Quantum gain calibration

 \subsection{Results}

-We evaluate the performance of our quantum self-calibration algorithm uisng the QASM simulator.
-We compare our pure quantum QGD algorithm to a hybrid qunatum-classical approach using the COBYLA minimizer on Scipy to minimize $C(\{g_i\})$.
-To simplify the analysis we assume that the gain terms ${g_i}$ are real numbers, but our algorithm can easily be generalized to complex gains by taking real and imaginary parts of each gains as two different parameters.
+We evaluate the performance of our quantum calibration algorithm using the QASM simulator.
+We compare our pure quantum QGD algorithm to the hybrid quantum-classical approach.
+To simplify the analysis we assume that the gain terms ${g_i}$ are real numbers, but our algorithm can easily be generalized to complex gains by treating each complex gain as two parameters representing the real and imaginary parts.

 We evaluate the performance using randomly generated $2\times 2$ radio sky images.
 QGD is run for 1000 steps and with $\eta=0.01$.
 The error on the obtained gains for various random images are presented in Fig.~\ref{fig:selfcalres}.
 The algorithm performs well and can successfully recover the gain factors with high accuracy.
 However, the runtime for QGD is quite long.
 Evaluating 1000 steps takes approximately two minutes on the quantum simulator.
 In comparison, the hybrid approach converges in approximately five seconds.